 Fourth grade students enter their academic world with concrete educational abilities compared to the pre-concrete abilities of their younger counterparts.
-At FCA, we approach the upper elementary years, 4th-5th, with a concentrated focus on verbal comprehension as well as vocabulary development, and a concentrated focus on mathematical problem solving as well as mathematical procedures.
-Curricular materials from A Beka are integrated during these years to increase the cognitive approach to learning.
+At FCA, we approach the upper elementary years, 4th-5th, with a concentrated focus on verbal comprehension as well as vocabulary development, and a concentrated focus on mathematical problem-solving, as well as mathematical procedures.
+Curricular materials from Bob Jones Press are integrated during these years to increase the cognitive approach to learning and critical thinking.

 The academic difficulty increases noticeably as the student’s progress through the upper elementary years.
 Many educators believe the transition from 3rd grade to 4th grade is the most difficult academic transition for students.
 The homework load increases through these years, and 4th-5th grade students must develop study skills to be proficient on various forms of assessments.
 Help classes are incorporated as needed.
 Yearly achievement tests give ongoing feedback for the success of our academic goals and objectives.

 Bible is the foundational subject for all of our educational philosophy.
 Students have Bible class every day and chapel once a week.
 Each class receives music instruction designed to enhance the worship of our Savior.
-Private music lessons are available at the discretion of the parents and the teacher.
+Private music lessons are available at an additional fee should the parent want to child to participate.
+These lessons will be done throughout the school day to provide convenience of schedule for the parents.

 Philosophy of Curriculum